 Complex expressions can contain many different operators.
-The following example illustrates this.
+Consider the following statement:

 x = (45 * (y + z)) ^ (2 / 85) * 5 + z

-Often you want operations to proceed in a different order from that determined by operator precedence.
-Consider the following example.
+Often you want the execution of operations to proceed in a different order from that determined by operator precedence.
+Consider this example:

 x = z * y + 4